Synerty/vortexjs/README.md

 * Handles server response timeouts
 * Shows errors (import BalloonMsgService from @synerty/peek-plugin-base-js)

-To receive data from the server, the Component must extend LifeCycleEmitter, see PayloadEndpoint section above.
+To receive data from the server, the Component must extend NgLifeCycleEvents, see PayloadEndpoint section above.

 Example code for working with a TupleLoader

     import { Component, OnInit } from "@angular/core"
     import { VortexService, Tuple, TupleLoader } from "@synerty/vortex"
-    import { LifeCycleEmitter } from "@synerty/peek-plugin-base-js"
+    import { NgLifeCycleEvents } from "@synerty/peek-plugin-base-js"

     // Declare a custom Tuple Type, with constructor params class BreifExampleTuple extends Tuple {